Share this page:

 Using soft advocacy, the support of local and international partners and their access to local government, his organisation is trying to develop communication networks to promote local concerns that in the past have fallen on deaf ears.

 Ting Ramon is part of that information network and his feelings about the new dam mimic those of all the villages that have been mobilised by the community networks 3SPN has developed.

 "Building a big dam like this always affects the people around it.
-It makes life more difficult for people and [the government] doesn't have pity for people living on the river.
+It makes life more difficult for people and doesn't have pity for people living on the river.
 It seems like they are killing us off," he said.
 "I feel that the government is building this dam to develop the country, but they just make life difficult for people along the river."